Moment Variable ND Filters. A Hands-On Test And Review

 Test footage shot with both filters

-Each filter has hard stops at each end of the stop range, which, in my opinion, is the way all variable ND should be built.
+Each filter has hard stops at each end of the stop range, which, in my opinion, is how all variable ND should be built.

-First, because hard stops make it much easier to quickly dial in the lowest and highest settings.
+First, hard stops make it much easier to dial in the lowest and highest settings quickly.

-Second, because hard stops make it less likely you’ll experience cross-polarization because the manufacturer – if the manufacturer has done a good job – will have limited the filter to a usable range without any cross-polarization.
+Second, hard stops make it less likely to experience cross-polarization because the manufacturer, if the manufacturer has done a good job, will have limited the filter to a usable range without cross-polarization.

-In this case, Moment has chosen wisely when limiting the filters to an ND-range of 2-5 and 6-9, because I haven’t seen any cross-polarization whatsoever during my testing.
+In this case, Moment has chosen wisely to limit the filters to an ND range of 2-5 and 6-9 because I haven’t seen any cross-polarization whatsoever during my testing.

 20200407 111236 rotated

 My small test setup at home.
-Grey/white card for white balancing and cross patterning test.
-X-rite color checker for color shift check.
+Grey/white card for white balancing and cross-pattern test.
+X-Rite color checker for color shift check.

-The glass is Schott B270 Pro Cinema Glass that delivers optical quality crisp images
+The glass is Schott B270 Pro Cinema Glass, which delivers optical quality, crisp images.

-And speaking of sharpness, I don’t see any noticeable impact – even on the Sigma 18-35 which is a very sharp lens.
+Speaking of sharpness, I don’t see any noticeable impact—even on the Sigma 18-35, which is a very sharp lens.

-I also don’t see any color shift with neither the Moment ND4-ND32 nor the Moment ND64-ND512.
+I also don’t see any color shift with either the Moment ND4-ND32 or the Moment ND64-ND512.

-In fact, it’s pretty impressive how these filters perform throughout the range – even the filter between 6-9 stops (ND64 to ND512).
+In fact, it’s pretty impressive how these filters perform throughout the range—even the filter between 6 and 9 stops (ND64 to ND512).

-However, I do see a bit of vignetting – most noticable on the densest filter at ND512 – whereas it’s hardly noticable on the ND4-ND32.
+However, I do see a bit of vignetting—most noticeable on the densest filter at ND512—whereas it’s hardly noticeable on the ND4-ND32.

 Flaring